camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/10-overview.html.md

 *Additional Tools*

 *   [Camunda Modeler](http://camunda.org/features/modeler.html): Eclipse plugin for process modeling.
-*   [camunda-bpmn.js](https://github.com/camunda/camunda-bpmn.js): JavaScript framework for parsing, rendering and executing BPMN 2.0 from an XML source.
+*   [bpmn.io](http://bpmn.io/): BPMN web modeler which is used in our web applications Cockpit and Tasklist for rendering BPMN 2.0 process models in a browser.
+Although [bpmn.io](http://bpmn.io/) is still under development, its API is rather stable.